 Siege at Fort Pitt, 1765

-Part of Pontiac's Rebellion, Native American Indians tried to drive British out Ohio Country and back across the Appalachians to Pennsylvania.
+During Pontiac's Rebellion, Native Americans tried to drive British out of the Ohio Country and back across the Appalachians to Pennsylvania.

 Pennsylvania Land Purchases From Natives Who Moved To The MidwestClick thumbnail to view full-size

 © 2007 Patty Inglish

 As another native village erodes into the Chukchi Sea, Ohio legislators cry FOUL, because an illegally named mountain will revert to its original name, bestowed by the People who were there first.